andywar65/dj-hx-patterns/README.md

 ### Box list
 Most simple.
 Add items to a list, modify them inline, change their position.
 Suitable for related objects.
 ### Hierarchy
 Like previous, but you build trees instead of lists.
-Based on fabulous lightwieght [django-tree-queries](https://django-tree-queries.readthedocs.io/en/latest/).
+Based on fabulous lightweight [django-tree-queries](https://django-tree-queries.readthedocs.io/en/latest/).
 ### Bulk table
 Long list with pagination.
 Modify or delete in bulk.
 ## TODO